Julibe/Games-Grid-Library/Rpg/Final Fantasy Viii/README.md

-# Final Fantasy Viii
+# Final Fantasy Viii  Remastered

-### Rpg
+### Adventure

-It is a time of war.
-Galbadia, a Global Superpower, has declared war on Dollet, a country whose training academy is home to two personalities: the hot-headed Seifer and the 'lone wolf', Squall Leonhart.
-Both are equally at conflict with each other as their country is with Galbadia; to others, Squall appears lacking in team spirit, while...
+The mega-hit RPG, FINAL FANTASY VIII returns!
+This Steam® version features new graphical enhancements and a whole host of options to customise your gameplay experience.